particle-iot/docs/src/content/reference/asset-tracking/tracker-edge-firmware.md

 You should avoid doing any lengthy operations in the `registerSleep` callback.
 You cannot cancel sleep from this callback, and you cannot change the sleep duration from this callback.

+If you are powering down an external peripheral and the operation is fast, such as changing a GPIO that controls a MOSFET or load switch, you can do that safely from the `registerSleep` callback.

 ### registerWake - TrackerSleep

 ```cpp